hairpinfiles/hairpinfiles/contributing.md

 description: a guide for contributing to the wiki
 ---

 So you want to lend your hand at making the Vault just a little bit better.
 Great! ...Where do you start?
 It depends on how you want to help.
-If you just want give us suggestions of pages to add or let us know about typos you notice, head over to [[github#Issues|Issues]].
+If you just want give us suggestions of pages to add or let us know about typos you notice, head over to [[./github#Issues|Issues]].
 If you want to do something yourself, read on.

 > [!note] This tutorial (and a lot of the others) are pretty technical - not everyone will be able to get comfortable with the whole process (or any of it).
 If there's anything you need help with, or even if you want to forgo all the technical stuff and just submit stuff to me directly - just let me know.
 Find me on twitter (@dykeaura), or discord(@oreothepony), put it in your issue, or even send me an email (dykeaura@gmail.com).
 I want to lower the barrier of entry as much as possible, so let me know what you need and I'll adapt to it as much as I possibly can.